glennhenry/cs-notes/docs/database-system/13-query-processing/query-processing.md

 - **Index-scan** : Uses index to read the blocks and records.
 - **Sort-scan** : If the table can fit in main-memory, we may sort it and read the records.

-### Query Processing

-#### One-Pass Algorithms
+### One-Pass Algorithms

 In the case of database, **one-pass algorithms** are category of algorithms that reads data from the disk, process it, and write the results back in the disk, all in one pass.

 There are three types of one-pass algorithms :

-- **Tuple-at-a-time, unary operations** : Read and process one block at a time, require small amount memory.
-This type of algorithms includes common operation like projection and selection.
-These kinds of operations are implemented by loading records from the disk into the input buffer and the operation is performed on them.
+- **Tuple-at-a-time, unary operations** : Read and process one block at a time, require a small amount memory.
+This type of algorithms is used in operation like projection and selection.
+These kinds of operations are implemented by loading records from the disk into the input buffer and the operation is performed on them (e.g., checking for `WHERE` condition).
 The result of the operation goes to the output buffer.

   ![Tuple-at-a-time](./tuple-at-a-time.png)
    Source : Book page 711